Emergency Eye Care in Midtown, New York

 Emergency Treatment For Eye Trauma

-We can’t stress this enough – call James Tracey Eye Care to have Dr. James Sinoway examine your eye injury.
+We can’t stress this enough – call James Tracey Eye Care to have James Sinoway O.D. examine your eye injury.
 When you call, make sure to tell us about the injury and please ask any questions you may have.

 Our staff is trained to assess the patient’s condition in specific ways and offer specialized care that one wouldn’t receive in an ordinary urgent care facility.
 We can help with extracting foreign objects, prescribing medicine, bandaging the eye, and if necessary, refer you to another practitioner for surgery or other procedures.